RAstardzhiev/Software-University-SoftUni/README.md

 </tr>
 <tr>
 <td colspan="3">
 <p><strong>PHP: MVC &amp; Symfony</strong> - building a simple blog with basic Admin and User functionality.
-It is not in here with the aim to avoid overloading the server of GitHub</p>
+It is not uploaded here (in GitHub) with the aim to avoid overloading their server.</p>
 </td>
 </tr>
 <tr>